MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 # Microsoft Surface Enterprise Management Mode

 Microsoft Surface Enterprise Management Mode (SEMM) is a feature of Surface devices with Surface Unified Extensible Firmware Interface (UEFI).
 You can use SEMM to:

 - Secure and manage firmware settings in your organization.
 - Prepare UEFI settings configurations and install them on a Surface device.

 SEMM also uses a certificate to protect the configuration from unauthorized tampering or removal.
 To migrate a Surface Hub 2S to Windows 10 Pro or Windows Enterprise, SEMM is required.

 >[!NOTE]
 >SEMM is only available on devices with Surface UEFI firmware.
-This includes most other Surface devices, including Surface Pro 7+, Surface Pro X, Surface Hub 2S, Surface Laptop 3 commercial SKUs with an Intel processor, and Surface Laptop Go.
-SEMM isn't supported on the 15" Surface Laptop 3 SKU with AMD processor (available only as a retail SKU).
+This includes most other Surface devices including Surface Pro 7+, Surface Pro X, Surface Hub 2S, Surface Laptop 4 commercial SKUs with an Intel processor, Surface Laptop 4 commercial SKUs with AMD processor, Surface Laptop 3 commercial SKUs with an Intel processor, and Surface Laptop Go.
+SEMM is not supported on the 15" Surface Laptop 3 SKU with AMD processor (available only as a retail SKU).

 When Surface devices are configured by SEMM and secured with the SEMM certificate, they're considered *enrolled* in SEMM.
 When the SEMM certificate is removed and control of UEFI settings is returned to the user of the device, the Surface device is considered *unenrolled* in SEMM.

 There are two administrative options that you can use to manage SEMM and enroll Surface devices:

-– An SEMM standalone tool, Microsoft Surface UEFI Configurator, is described in this article.
+– SEMM standalone tool, Microsoft Surface UEFI Configurator, is described in this article.

 - Integration with Microsoft Endpoint Configuration Manager.
 For information, see [Use Microsoft Endpoint Configuration Manager to manage devices with SEMM](https://technet.microsoft.com/itpro/surface/use-system-center-configuration-manager-to-manage-devices-with-semm).

 > [!NOTE]